Getting a Job

 Struggling with English?

-Having proficient English has its advantages but it is not essential.
-Those who are still struggling with English have many jobs they can still do.
-If you aren't skilled in English you can still get jobs washing dishes or cars, cleaning, picking/packing fruit and vegetables, and gardening.
+Being proficient in English has its advantages but it is not essential.
+Students who are still struggling with the language have many jobs they can do.
+If you aren't skilled in English many jobs in manual labor are often readily available.